Doctor insights on:

 - Ask a doctor a question free online

-- Are some people more prone to getting cataract?
+- Are some people more prone to getting pityriasis rosea?

 - Are some people more prone to getting coronary artery disease?